- Chemically defined, contains no components of animal or human origin

 |Content||500 ml, Frozen medium|

 CnT-PR-FH medium is designed for the maintenance of primary human fibroblasts in a homeostatic state with only minimal growth factor stimuli, sufficient to maintain their function for up to a week in culture.

 The CnT-PR-FH medium is designed for the maintenance of primary human dermal fibroblasts in a homeostatic state with only minimal growth factor stimuli, sufficient to maintain their function for up to a week in culture.
 It is a fully defined medium.In the absence of the strong growth factor stimulation found in standard proliferation media, fibroblasts growing in CnT-PR-FH show heightened responsiveness to experimental stimuli (for example Vitamin C to stimulate collagen secretion, as shown at left).

 Fibroblast responsiveness to vitamin C treatment (100 ug/mL) is 5x higher than in the standard CnT-PR-F proliferation medium.
-Confluent dermal fibroblasts were switched to the respective media at confluence, and grown for a further 5 days.
-Total collagen was then lysed in the well (acetic acid), quantified using sirius red, and normalised to gDNA to correct for any differences in cell number.
+Confluent dermal fibroblasts were switched to the respective media at the confluence and grown for a further 5 days.
+Total collagen was then lysed in the well (acetic acid), quantified using Sirius red, and normalized to gDNA to correct for any differences in cell number.

-It is strongly recommended to evaluate total collagen using in-well lysis of all the cells and deposited ECM (as opposed to evaluation of only the supernatant), and to normalise for cell number using gDNA.
+It is strongly recommended to evaluate total collagen using in-well lysis of all the cells and deposited ECM (as opposed to evaluation of only the supernatant) and to normalize for cell number using gDNA.